 Category 3 - Structural damage to small residences and utility buildings.
-Mobile homes destroyed.
-Terrain that is continuously lower than five feet above sea level may be flooded inland 8 miles or more.
+Mobile homes are destroyed.
+Terrain continuously lower than 5 feet above sea level may be flooded inland 8 miles or more.

 Categories 4 & 5 - Most deadly and destructive, can result in roof failure and building collapse.
 Massive beach erosion is caused by the storm surge.
 Flooding occurs in areas 15 feet above sea level and along the coastline, requiring evacuation of residential areas for up to 10 miles inland.